leonlevitate/CV-Resume/README.md

 - Rolled out a new Client Service operation through strategic planning, process design and staff engagement.
 - Recruited and developed a team of 4 Client Service Executives, delivering client management activities for over 450 clients, across multiple sectors.
 - Ownership of the InvestorTrack® product – Campaign management & training clients how to analyse and interpret online readership reports.
-  Delivery of EdisonTV campaigns – Working with analysts and clients to produce digital executive interviews to communicate and market the client’s investment story.
+  Delivery of EdisonTV campaigns – Worked with analysts and clients to produce digital executive interviews to communicate and market the client’s investment story.

 ---